poshbotio/PoshBot/docs/guides/middleware.md

 ## How Middleware Works

-At various stages of the command processing life cycle, PoshBot provides the ability for custom scriptblocks to be executed to determine if the command should continue executing.
+At various stages of the command processing life cycle, PoshBot provides the ability for custom scripts to be executed to determine if the command should continue executing.
 PoshBot will pass in a `CommandExecutionContext` object that contains information about the command, who initiated it, and other metadata.
 The middleware can inspect (and modify) this information as appropriate.
 If the middleware determines the command should continue processing, it **MUST** return this `CommandExecutionContext` back to the output stream.